What is a brushless drill?

-Consequently, without brushes you get longer lasting drill.
+Consequently, without brushes, you get a longer lasting drill.
 The worst thing that can happen is that your drill lets you down in the middle of your job.
-With brushless drills this won’t happen.
+With brushless drills, this won’t happen.

 And eventually, brushless drills are more compact than the brushed ones.

-At first, you’ll pay larger amount of money but in the end this will pay off.
+At first, you’ll pay a larger amount of money but in the end, this will pay off.

-We’ve showed you the benefits but it’s up to you to decide which suits you better.
+We’ve shown you the benefits but it’s up to you to decide which suits you better.